avigad/mathematics_in_lean_source/README.md

   . use xs; right; exact xu

 ```
-The theorem is named `foo` in both the examples and the solutions.
+The theorem is named `foo` in both the examples and the solutions, but Lean doesn't
+complain about a duplicate identifier in the source file.

 Finally, there is a mechanism that allows you to quote any part of the file
 in the textbook, before or after it appears in the Lean source file.
-This can be used, for example, to present a long proof, and then refer back to parts of it.
+This can be used, for example, to present a long proof and then refer back to parts of it.
-Encode the lines you are interested in quoting with a pair of tags:
+Encode the lines you want to quote with a pair of tags:
 ```
 theorem foo : s ∩ t ∪ s ∩ u ⊆ s ∩ (t ∪ u) := by
 -- TAG: my_tag